 I certainly don’t think Doc is at the top of his profession.
 He seems incapable of managing his team’s rotations, to the point where it seems like every other game finds the Celtics with 5 subs getting run off the floor by an opponent playing 2 or 3 starters.
 Similarly it is rare to see the Celtics play a solid game two games in a row.
 Most people would lay that at the feet of the youth movement, but the coach has some say in that too.

 Also, Bill Simmons, the Sports Guy, constantly called out Doc for his poor in game decision making and his inability to manage the rotations.
-It seems that already this season, we are in for more of the same.
+We have seen this every year of Doc's tenure.
+Every season that Doc has been here, our win total has gone down.
+We all expected that Doc would be fired after last season, but instead, he was given an extension.

 I firmly believe that if this team fails to make the playoffs this season, it will be Doc's fault.
 Danny has continually stuck by Doc and supported him.
 But when it is obvious to everyone else, including 99% of the fans and media, that Doc is a poor coach and is costing us games by his inability to manage rotations, failure to play deserving players while playing others who don't deserve playing time, and his disregard for the importance of defense, something should be done by the organization.
 I don't know who would be the best coach for this team, but I do know that Doc cost us quite a few games last season and will do the same this season if he continues along the same road he has been following.